-At any given time, Digital Stewardship is involved in or managing multiple digital projects and digital initiatives.
+At any given time, Digital Programs and Initiatives is involved in or managing multiple digital projects and digital initiatives.
 Most digital projects that are in production mode are located within Digital Collections.
-Digital Stewardship is responsible for managing digital projects throughout their lifecycles.
+Programs and Initiatives is responsible for managing digital projects throughout their lifecycles.
 A digital project should have a clearly-defined objective, scope and goals outlined in a project charter and project plan, and it should end with a concrete deliverable or it should become a part of routine operations.
-Digital Stewardship guarantees certain custodial responsibilities for the products of digital projects, such as backup and archiving of files, acceptable system “up-time,” and migration of content to new servers or applications as appropriate.
+Programs and Initiatives guarantees certain custodial responsibilities for the products of digital projects, such as backup and archiving of files, acceptable system “up-time,” and migration of content to new servers or applications as appropriate.
 Below are several projects currently in active development:

 Born-Digital Working Group

 A collaboration between MITH and the Libraries, the BDWG meets regularly to exchange knowledge, coordinate efforts, create policy, and discuss institutional strategy for born-digital collections; BDWG seeks to develop an original born-digital research agenda around the shared stewardship model, and to disseminate the results of that research.

 The University of Maryland Libraries (UMD Libraries) has received a grant from the literary trustees of the Katherine Anne Porter estate to digitize, preserve, and make accessible in a digital edition the letters Porter wrote to members of her family that are now held by UMD Libraries' Special Collections.
 These letters are an important witness to the life and career of a significant American author, widely acknowledged to be one of the greatest short fiction writers of the twentieth century.
 Porter lived through most of the last century, and her letters document many important events of those years.
 They are thus sources for the political, social, and cultural history of the 20th century as well as materials for literary study.